platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 ---
-title: Configure Infrastructure for a Flask app on {{% vendor/name %}}
+title: Configure infrastructure for a Flask app on {{% vendor/name %}}
+sidebarTitle: Configure your infrastructure
 description: This guide provides instructions for deploying, and working with Flask on {{% vendor/name %}}.
+weight: -200
 ---

 ## {{% vendor/name %}} configuration files